Fujiya & Miyagi

-Fujiya & Miyagi is a British group formed in Brighton, East Sussex, England in 2000.
+Fujiya & Miyagi are an English electronic band formed in Brighton, East Sussex, England in 2000.
 The current line-up consists of David Best (vocals and guitar), Stephen Lewis (synths and vocals), Ed Chivers (drums), Ben Adamo, and Ben Farestuedt (bass and vocals).

 They have released nine studio albums: Electro Karaoke in the Negative Style (2002), Transparent Things (2006), Lightbulbs (2008), Ventriloquizzing (2011), Artificial Sweeteners (2014), Fujiya & Miyagi (2017), Different Blades from the Same Pair of Scissors (2017), Flashback (2019), and Slight Variations (2022).
-They are currently signed to Impossible Objects of Desire worldwide.
+Their tenth LP, New Shiny Object, is scheduled to be released October 30, 2026.
+Following the release of Artificial Sweeteners, the band parted ways with Yep Roc Records and have subsequently released music via their own label, Impossible Objects of Desire.

 TV and game appearances

 The band were the subject of an episode of the MTV2 documentary series This is Our Music in 2006.

 Their song "Uh" was featured in an episode of Breaking Bad and an episode of British sci-fi series Misfits.
 "Collarbone" was featured on an episode of the US adaptation of the British teen drama Skins, while "Vagaries of Fashion" was featured on an episode of How To Get Away With Murder.
 "Collarbone" was featured in Skate It and Skate 2 in 2008 and 2009 respectively as part of both games' soundtracks.
 "Sore Thumb" was featured in NBA 2K10.